rpuig2001/CDM/README.md

   - ![#00c000](https://via.placeholder.com/15/00c000/000000?text=+) `DARK GREEN`: If actual time < ASAT - 5min.
   - ![#f5ef0d](https://via.placeholder.com/15/f5ef0d/000000?text=+) `YELLOW`: From ASAT+5 to always.

-- Column ASRT: It shows the requested StartUp time, which toggle function or sending a REA Msg.
+- Column ASRT: It shows the requested StartUp time, It can be added to the list with the toggle function or sending a REA Msg.
   - ![#00c000](https://via.placeholder.com/15/00c000/000000?text=+) `DARK GREEN`: Always this color.

 - Column CTOT: It shows aircraft's CTOT which can be added, modified or removed.